 Speeding fines in Poland and Polish road regulations

-You can expect the following fines (mandat in Polish) for over-speeding in Poland:
+With the amendment of road traffic regulations in force since January 2022, you can expect the following fines (mandat in Polish) for speeding in Poland:

 Fines for speeding common in Poland

-Do not be misled by those quite lenient speeding fines in Poland.
-Speeding offences in Poland may turn out to be quite costly.
+With the new tariff for traffic fines, speeding in Poland may turn out to be quite costly.

 Road safety in Poland - quality of Polish roads